sato3238/pot-sdk-doc/Set_Package_name_Windows10.md

-# Set package name
+# Setting the package name

-Python package is consists with a folder with `__init__.py` file in it.
+Python package consists with a folder with `__init__.py` file in it.

-ARGOS Low-Code plugin has the following naming rule:
+**IMPORTANT** ARGOS Low-Code plugin has the following naming rule:
-* Package name looks like `argoslabs.group.name`
+* Package name has three sections separated by a period like `argoslabs.group.name`
-* Starting `argoslabs` cannot be changed.
+* The first section must be `argoslabs` and this cannot be changed as it is the identifier in the ARGOS Low-code platform.
-* You can set the group name, `group` as you wish.
-However this must be meaningful to everyone.
+* You can set the group name, `group`.
+This can be any name as you like.
+However, making it meaningful to everyone is recommended.
-* The `name` is the name of plugin.
-The more specific name is better.
+* The `name` is the name of your plugin. ***However, this is NOT the display name on STU.*** Again, the more specific name is, the better.

-> * `group` and `name` are only allowed lowercase alphabet and underbar character which can be expressed by Regular Expression,  `[a-z_]`
+> * `group` and `name` are only allowed with **lowercase alphabets and underbar character** which can be expressed by Regular Expression,  `[a-z_]`
-> Our template has the package name of `argoslabs.demo.helloworld`
+> The POT SDK template has the package name of `argoslabs.demo.helloworld`
-> Under `plugin-template` folder next folder structure may be seen:
+> Under `plugin-template` folder next folder structure may be seen as below:

 ```sh
 plugin-template